equinor/procosys-completion-api/README.md

 When running in development environment, the database is auto-migrated on application startup.
 This can be changed using the setting in appsettings.development.json.

 ### Seeding
-The datebase can be seeded with test data.
+The database can be seeded with test data.
 To do this, enable the feature in appsettings.development.json and start the application.
 >Note: This will run every time the application starts.
 To avoid multiple seedings, disable the feature after the application has started.

 ## Visual Studio